obisi/BisiGraphSearchComparison/dokumentaatio/testidataa.md

+# Graph Search Run Times Without GUI elements

 Tests were run by an automatic graph builder.
-It ran for 20 times for each graph size.
+Tests were run for 20 + 20 times for each graph size.
 A new graph was constructed for each test run.
 Each new graph was filled with randomized walls, which cover roughly 1/3 of the area.
 Unsolvable maps were discarded using A*.
 An average run time for each search algorithm was calculated afterwards.

 ### First set of tests